mvolkmann/demo-project/README.md

 This is for experimenting with git rebase.

-This line was added in feat2.

-This line was added in feat3.
+This line was added directly in main.